Security in the Community

 - To bring online security conversations into your team discussions and practice.

-How do we use the guide?
+How do I access the guides?

 The short open-access paper Taking the Middle Path: Learning about Security Through Online Social Interaction outlines the research and reasons behind this advice.
 Click here for more details